How do you know that Daniel's 70 weeks did not end in 33 A.D.?

 << The plain fact of history is that Daniel’s 70 weeks (490 years) began in 458 B.C. with the decree of Artaxerxes I >>

 I have read and heard of various years being suggested as the beginning of the 70 weeks of years, which evidently commenced in Nehemiah 2:1.
-Keep in mind that if the foundation of any theory is made of sand (such as, for example, the notion of a "Pre-tribulation Rapture"), then everything built on top of it is questionable and is in danger of collapsing.
-I have found that the year 445 B.C. seems to be a more reliable starting point for the seventy weeks of years.
+The year 445 B.C. seems to be a more reliable starting point for the seventy weeks of years, but even that is not "written in stone."

 Also, the writer of that commentary adds 490 solar years to 458 B.C., arriving at 33 A.D. (since there is no year 0).
-However, I am convinced that God follows the lunar calendar, probably always.
+However, I am convinced that God typically follows the lunar calendar.
 For instance, the final half of the 70th Week is referred to as "time, times, and half a time" (Daniel 7:25; Revelation 12:14), or 1 year + 2 years + ½ year = 3½ years.
-However, that period also is 1,260 days (Revelation 11:3, 12:6) in length, which is 3½ years of 360 days each, not 365¼ days each (i.e., not solar years).
+That period also is 1,260 days (Revelation 11:3, 12:6) in length, which is 3½ years of 360 days each, not 365¼ days each (i.e., not solar years).
 So, immediately, I question his starting and ending points for the 490 years.

 << It ended 490 years later in 33 A.D. with the crucifixion of Jesus.
 In other words, the crucifixion occurred at the end of the 70 weeks. >>

 According to the prophecy, after 69 weeks of years (which was on Palm Sunday of Holy Week), the Anointed One would come.
 Soon after that (a few days later), He would be cut off (crucified).
 Simple.
-Implying that the crucifixion (or cutting off of the Anointed One) took place after 70 weeks of years had passed is deviating from what the prophecy states.
+Implying that the crucifixion or cutting off of the Anointed One took place after 70 weeks of years had passed is deviating from what the prophecy states.

-Note how the writer of that commentary does not quote all of Daniel 9:26, making it sound like the "he" of 9:27 is referring to the Messiah, and then insinuating that the "covenant" of 9:27 is the "new covenant" that the Messiah made with all who believed in Him:
+Note how the writer of that commentary does not quote all of Daniel 9:26, thus making it sound like the "he" of 9:27 is referring to the Messiah, and then insinuating that the "covenant" of 9:27 is the "new covenant" that the Messiah made with all who believed in Him:

-<< 26 And after threescore and two weeks shall Messiah be cut off. . .
-27 And He shall confirm the covenant with many for one week; and in the midst of the week He shall cause the sacrifice and the oblation to cease. . . >>
+<< 26 And after threescore and two weeks shall Messiah be cut off...
+27 And He shall confirm the covenant with many for one week; and in the midst of the week He shall cause the sacrifice and the oblation to cease... >>

 Yet, the entire text of verse 26 is vitally important to the understanding of the overall prophecy:

-And after threescore and two weeks shall Messiah be cut off, but not for himself: and the people of the prince that shall come shall destroy the city and the sanctuary; and the end thereof shall be with a flood, and unto the end of the war desolations are determined (Daniel 9:26).
+And after threescore and two weeks shall Messiah be cut off, but not for himself: and the people of the prince that shall come shall destroy the city and the sanctuary; and the end thereof shall be with a flood, and unto the end of the war desolations are determined.
+(Daniel 9:26)

 In the King James Version (KJV), "Prince" is capitalized in Daniel 9:25 (since it refers to the Messiah), but "prince" is not capitalized in 9:26.
-They are two different entities.
+This is because these are two different entities.
 In 9:26, the "prince that shall come" is not the Messiah (Jesus); and "end" refers to the end of the age, not to the end of Jerusalem and the second temple in 70 A.D.
-I believe that the prince who will come is a supernatural entity (referred to by John as the "spirit of the antichrist"), with the goal of confirming a covenant, with Israel, for seven years—in effect, a "covenant with death" (Isaiah 28:15).

 << Daniel’s prophecy tells us that "the sacrifice and the oblation" would cease in the midst of the final week of years (26-33 A.D.).
 This turns out to be the fall of 29 A.D., specifically, the Day of Atonement of that year, when Jesus presented Himself to John for baptism. >>

 I find nothing in Matthew 3:13-17, Mark 1:9-11, Luke 3:21.22, or John 1:32,33 stating or implying that Jesus' baptism, by John, took place on the Day of Atonement = Yom Kippur.
 Even if it did, the idea that Jesus' baptism was the time that Jesus presented Himself to the Father as the Sacrifice for sin, after which the sacrifice and oblation ceased, is so far-fetched to me as to defy logic and common sense.
-In my opinion, there is a desperate need for some preterists to find an event, during Jesus' life, that they can cram into the midpoint of their theorized 70th week (from about 26 A.D. to 33 A.D.).
-For some of them, that occurrence is it; however, I do not accept it for a moment.

 Return to Email Questions and Ted’s Responses